zwizwa/asm_tools/README.md

 - Seq uses applicative style: state machines are modeled as operators (monadic functions) that take inputs to outputs, with internal register loops hidden from the user.

-Seq operators can be thought of as pure functions over sequences.
+  Seq operators are "pure", in the sense that they can be thought of as functions taking input sequences to output sequences, with the added constraint that the i->o relation is causal.

+  Obviously they cannot be pure in the Haskell embedding because state is involved in the implementation, but at least the property is there to be used for reasoning and the construction of higher level abstractions.
+This is the idea to prefer Applicative over Arrow.

-  Compared to the traditional port style approach where you "set" an output port, the applicative style has about half the notiational overhead as outputs do not need to be named.
+  Compared to the traditional port style approach where you "connect" ports, the applicative style has less notiational overhead because outputs do not need to be named.
+Combined with the idea of purity over sequences explained above, there is no need to have a separate instantiation phase: a state machine can just be used as any other i/o function which is the second notational advantage.

-  This makes fine-grained abstraction moch more concise, but comes at a price.
-Any operation that defines a state machine will also need to be written in applicative style where the combinatorial update function is structured as a function from register outputs to register inputs.
+  This makes fine-grained abstraction much more concise, but comes at a price.
+Any operation that defines a state machine will also need to be written in applicative style where the combinatorial update function is structured as a function from register outputs to register inputs (or more correctly expressed in the pure-operation-on-sequences view: as the function that maps the unit-delayed _sequence_ to the non-delayed sequence).
 A state machine is then constructed by an explicit "close" operator, which essentially hides the registers from view.

   This tends to shift the forces that drive modularization: it makes it really easy to create lots of simple modules as they all just